How to Enjoy a Winter with No Snow

 Learning to enjoy outdoor activities in the dark is key to making the most of winter.

-If you have kids in school it may be that you only have an hour of daylight after school for them to enjoy during the winter months.
+If you have kids in school, it may be that you only have an hour of daylight after school to enjoy during the winter months.

 If you’re wanting to enjoy some outdoor time during the winter then chances are you’ll be enjoying some of that time after the sun goes down.